-The List of Demi Lovato Albums in Order of Release
+All 8 Demi Lovato Albums in Order of Release Date

 How many albums does Demi Lovato have?

-The discography of American singer Demi Lovato has released eight studio albums, two video albums, two soundtrack albums, five extended plays (EPs), 44 singles (including 13 as a featured artist), 11 promotional singles.
+Demi Lovato has released eight studio albums, two soundtrack albums, one remix album, five extended plays (EPs), 53 singles (including 15 as a featured artist), and 16 promotional singles.

-All Demi Lovato Albums in Order: Check Out The List of Demi Lovato Albums in Order of Release Here!
+The List of Demi Lovato Albums in Order of Release Date

 Here is the list of Demi Lovato Album in Order of Release Date: